hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 There is an interaction between the `info` endpoint and the `data` endpoint because the header from the `info` endpoint describes the record structure of data emitted by the `data` endpoint.
 Thus after a single call to the `info` endpoint, a client could make multiple calls to the `data` endpoint (for multiple time ranges, for example) with the expectation that each data response would contain records described by the single call to the `info` endpoint.
 The `data` endpoint can optionally prefix the data stream with header information, potentially obviating the need for the `info` endpoint.
 But the `info` endpoint is useful in that it allows clients to learn about a dataset without having to make a data request.

 Both the `info` and `data` endpoints take an optional request parameter (recall the definition of request parameter in the introduction) called `parameters` that allows users to restrict the dataset parameters listed in the header and data stream, respectively.
 This enables clients (that already have a list of dataset parameters from a previous info or data request) to request a header for a subset of parameters that will match a data stream for the same subset of parameters.
-The parameters in the subset request must be ordered according to the original order of the parameters in the metadata, i.e., the subset can contain fewer parameters, but must not rearrange the order of any parameters.
+The parameters in the subset request must be ordered according to the original order of the parameters in the metadata, i.e., the subset can contain fewer parameters but must not rearrange the order of any parameters.
 Duplicates are not allowed.

 Consider the following dataset header for a fictional dataset with the identifier `MY_MAG_DATA`.